 The sugar and acid content of the grapes is decisive for the start of the harvest.
-Harvesting is usually done by hand; the grapes are collected in baskets ("arrobas" of 11.5 kg each) so that they are not damaged.
-Exactly 62 of the baskets make a Carretada, the necessary quantity of grapes for 500 litres of must.
-The grapes intended for sweet wines are exposed to the sun during the day to increase their sugar content on mats of esparto grass, which further reduces their already low acidity, and covered at night so that they do not suffer damage in the humid, cool night air.
+The grapes are usually harvested by hand; the grapes are collected in baskets ("arrobas" of 11.5 kg each) so that they are not damaged.
+Exactly 62 of the baskets make one carretada, the amount of grapes needed for 500 litres of must.
+The grapes, intended for sweet wines, are exposed to the sun during the day on mats of esparto grass to increase the sugar content, which lowers the already low acidity even more, and covered at night so that they do not suffer damage in the damp, cool night air.
 This sun treatment lasts at least 48 hours.
-In a traditional method, yeso (plaster of Paris) is added to the grapes before pressing.
-Usually, the decision as to which type of sherry should be made from the material is made during the pressing process.
-Fermentation usually takes place in steel tanks with a capacity of up to 40,000 litres at temperatures between 22 and 24 °C. Some Bodegas use fermentation in new oak casks (Botas or Barricas).
+In a traditional process, yeso (gypsum) is added to the grapes before they are pressed.
+Usually, the type of sherry to be produced is decided at the pressing stage.
+Fermentation usually takes place in steel tanks with a capacity of up to 40,000 litres at temperatures between 22 and 24 °C. Some bodegas use the fermentation method.
+Some bodegas use fermentation in new oak barrels (botas or barricas).

-After fermentation is complete, a decision is made as to which wine is suitable for which type of sherry.
-Each barrel is checked and classified by the Capataz (cellar master).
-The barrels are marked with diagonal chalk lines (raya = line or stripe, or palo = stick, see under Palo Cortado) in four categories according to their value.
-This coding is slightly different depending on the bodega.
-A dash (una raya) is given for fine, elegant wines that...
+Once fermentation is complete, it is decided which wine is suitable for which type of sherry.
+Each barrel is checked and classified by the capataz (cellar master).
+The barrels are marked with diagonal chalk lines (raya = line or stripe, or palo = stick, see for Palo Cortado) in four categories according to their value.
+This coding varies slightly from bodega to bodega.
+One dash (una raya) is given to fine, elegant wines that are...

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick